-To study the concept and Rights of child under Indian Constitution.
+Objectives: To study the concept and Rights of child under Indian Constitution.
 To study the law relating to juvenile delinquency and latest amendments in juvenile justice Act.
 To study the sexual offences against children and related legislative provisions.
 To study the role of judiciary, legal professionals and state for the protection and implementation of welfare programmes for juveniles.

-Basic concepts The concept child in Indian Constitution and Penal codes.
+UNIT-I Basic concepts Lectures-09 The concept child in Indian Constitution and Penal codes.
 Juvenile delinquency: Meaning, neglected juvenile.
 Factors responsible for Juvenile delinquency.
 National and international concern for Juvenile Justice.

-Juvenile Justice Act, 2016

-General principles of care and protection of Children, Juvenile Justice Board.

-Child in conflict with law: procedure in relation to that and child welfarecommittee.
-Procedure in relation to children in need of care and protection: rehabilitation and social reintegration and adoption

-Other offences against children.

-The Protection of children from sexual offences act, 2012.

-Sexual offences against children

-Using child for pornographic purposes and punishment thereof.
+UNIT-II Juvenile Justice Act, 2016 Lectures-09 General principles of care and protection of Children, Juvenile Justice Board.
+Child in conflict with law: procedure in relation to that and child welfare committee.
+Procedure in relation to children in need of care and protection: Rehabilitation and social reintegration and adoption Other offences against children.
+UNIT-III The Protection of children from sexual offences act, 2012.
+Lectures-09 Sexual offences against children Using child for pornographic purposes and punishment thereof.
 Abetment and attempt to commit an offence.
 Procedure for recording statement of the child.
 Special courts: procedure, powers and recording of statements.

-Judicial contribution

-Social action litigation / public interest litigation.
+T (00 UNIT-IV Judicial contribution Lectures-08 Social action litigation/public interest litigation.
 Salient Judicial decisions.
 Role of legal profession in Juvenile Justice system.

-Accountability: annual reports and accessibility of public to Juvenile JusticeInstitutions.
-Role of State welfare programmes, voluntary bodies and individuals.
+Accountability: annual reports and accessibility of public to Juvenile Justice Institutions.
+Role of State welfare programmes, voluntary bodies and individuals. muriduais.

-Note:- The Question Paper will have four units.
-The Examiner is required to set eight questions with two questions from each unit.
-The candidate shall be required to attempt four questions selecting one question from each unit.
-Each question carries 15 marks.
-SELECT BIBLIOGRAPHY

-- 1. National institute of Social Defence, Model Rules under the Juvenile Justice Act, 1986, (1986) - 2.
-K.S.
-Shukla, Adolescent Offender (1985) - 3.
-United Nations, Beijing Rules on Treatment of Young Offenders (1985)
+- 1. NationalinstituteofSocialDefence,ModelRulesundertheJuvenileJusticeAct,1986,(1986) - 2.
+K.S.Shukla, Adolescent Offender (1985) - 3.
+United Nations, Beijing Rules on Treatment of Young Offenders(1985) - 4.
+Myron Weiner, The Child and State in India(1990) - 5.

-Maximum Marks=100 Theory= 60 Marks Internal Assessment=40 Marks

-Internal Assessment=40 Mar Credit= 5 Total Lectures =35

-- 4. Myron Weiner, The Child and State in India (1990) - 5.
 The United Nations Declaration on the Rights of Children UNICEF periodic materials - 6.
-The Juvenile Justice Act, 2016.

-7. The Protection of children from sexual offences Act, 2012.
+The Juvenile Justice Act,2016. - 7.
+The Protection of children from sexual offencesAct,2012.